mm2012/I2O_AudioStreamer/README.md

 KVO, NSNotification and Delegation are used for this purpose.
 The Stream Player uses Key-Value-Observing to monitor state change in the key values of the AVPlayerItem.

 *** this Class is being updated.
-It will be available middle of August'14
+It will be available in August'14